openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td>Plug-in is installable into the @zowe-v1-lts version of the core Zowe CLI and follows semantic versioning</td>
+   <td>The plug-in is installable into the @zowe-v1-lts version of the core Zowe CLI and follows semantic versioning</td>
  </tr>

  <tr>